rapidsai/custrings/docs/source/datetime.md

 # nvstrings Timestamp Conversion Features

-The nvstrings currently supports converting timestamps to and from integer values in specific units.
+nvstrings currently supports converting timestamps to and from integer values in specific units.
 The timestamp format is parsed using specifiers based on the [strftime and strptime documentation](https://docs.python.org/3.7/library/datetime.html#strftime-and-strptime-behavior).

-This document details the supported specifiers and behaviour in the nvstrings `int2timestamp` and `timestamp2int` methods.
-The specifiers are required for both parsing and formating strings during conversion.
+This document details supported specifiers and behaviour in `nvstrings.int2timestamp` and `nvstrings.timestamp2int` methods.
+The specifiers are required for both parsing and formatting strings during conversion.

 The following specifiers are supported as described below.